Hon. Lucy (Hae-Ran) Koh

 Pelicanbrieflaw - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=45424545

 Lucy (Hae-Ran) Koh (b.
 1968) - the first female Korean-American U.S. federal judge (nominated by President Barack Obama in 2010), she is also the first Asian-American U.S. District Court judge for the Northern District of California.
-She is only the second Korean-American U.S. federal judge after the Honorable Herbert Choi (see our subchapter on Judge Choi).
+Until May of 2019, she was only the second Korean-American U.S. federal judge after the Honorable Herbert Choi (see our subchapters on Judges Choi, Park, and Lee).

 Prior to her current position, Judge Koh also served at the U.S. Senate Judiciary Committee, the U.S. Department of Justice, as well as the U.S. Attorney's Office in California.